 These are called keyphrases, and are what search engines use to show your site to potential customers.
 Rank these phrases from most important to least important.
 You could start with 10 or more.

-So, for instance, for a Colorado based web design company, I would list:
+So, for instance, for a Denver based web design company, I would list:

 - mobile website design

 - small business web design

 Think in terms of what the ideal client would type into a search engine to find your services.
 One or two terms for each product or service you offer is a good start.

 2nd – Identify What the Client Needs to Know